Jigsaw-Code/outline-server/src/sentry_webhook/README.md

 # Outline Sentry Webhook

-The Outline Sentry webhook is a [Google Cloud Function](https://cloud.google.com/functions/) that receives a Sentry event and posts it to Salesforce.
+The Outline Sentry webhook is a [Google Cloud Run functions](https://cloud.google.com/functions/) that receives a Sentry event and posts it to Salesforce.

 ## Requirements